kajott/GIPS/ShaderFormat.md

 must be contained in comments **before** the `run` function.

-Thus, it's generally a good idea to use a comment with all options and a `@version` tag at the very beginning of the filter, like a header.
+Thus, it's generally a good idea to use a comment with all options and a `@version` tag at the very beginning of the filter, like a header:

+    // @gips_version=1 @coord=pixel @filter=off

+## Predefined Uniform Variables

+Other than the user-defined uniform variables, the GIPS boilerplate exposes the following variables:
+- `uniform vec2 gips_image_size`\
+  The image size in pixels.
+  Might be useful for custom coordinate computations in `@coord=none` mode, if a coordinate system other than those supported by `@coord` is desired.
+- `uniform sampler2D gips_tex`\
+  The input texture.
+Note that it's always top-down (i.e. (0,0) is on the upper-left corner).

 ## Multi-Pass Filters